“You’re nuts,” Tom scoffs. “Corporate transactions, litigation, and defense; that’s how you get rich.”

 “A…Adam, hear me out, okay?”
 Tom chokes.
 “I haven’t f… had sex… with Cait—“

 I tighten my hold, bringing myself almost nose to nose with him, silently warning that I don’t want to hear any of his usual bullshit.
 “I won’t,” he says and assures me that he respects Cait.
 I ease off, not quite releasing him.

 "My sister is nothing like the girls you go around with.
 If I find out you've done any of the shit you usually get up to with her, I'll take your fucking head off.
 I don't give a shit about the consequences," I tell him, and then with one last shove, walk away.

 About a month later, when Cait tells me she’s no longer seeing Tom, I’m delighted and relieved.
-I stop monitoring him, put my friendship with both him and Justin into perspective, and concentrate even harder on my reason for being at Harvard.
+I stop monitoring him, put my friendship with him and Justin into perspective, and concentrate even harder on my reason for being at Harvard.